 The Status Audio BT One are basic but decently well-built wireless on-ear headphones.
-They don't pack much in the way of fancy frills and features, like multi-device pairing, ANC, or a dedicated companion app, but they do offer a decently comfortable fit, good battery life, and an easy-to-use control scheme.
+They don't pack much in the way of fancy frills and features like an ANC or a dedicated companion app, but they do offer a decently comfortable fit, good battery life, and an easy-to-use control scheme.
 Their sound profile is quite well-balanced and versatile enough for a wide variety of audio content.
 Unfortunately, they don't filter out much background noise and have a fairly unstable fit.
 Still, if you're looking for a pair of basic on-ears that provide a fairly neutral listening experience, they're a solid choice.

 The Status Audio BT One are okay for mixed usage.
 They have a well-balanced sound profile and are decently comfortable and well-built.
 Their 22.5-hour battery life should last you a few days.
 Unfortunately, they do a poor job of filtering out background noise and have trouble staying on your head, so they aren't the best choice if you're frequently on the move.